RSavage2/CourseProject/README.md

 ```bash
 pip install -r requirements.txt
 ```

+2b.
+Alternatively, if you prefer, there is a docker file included to help build an image on docker:
+* `dockerfile`
+    * A text document that contains all the commands a user could call on the command line to assemble an image of the project
+    * Build the image
+    * Go to docker and deploy the image

 The initial setup in order to build this project is ready.

 ### Running the project